Black Rock Reservoir in CA is a road along an intimidating sheer cliff

 Can you drive to Black Rock Reservoir in California?

-Set high on the outskirts of Kings Canyon National Park and on the edge of Sierra National Forest, the paved road to the reservoir is not recommended for persons with nervous conditions.
+Set high on the outskirts of Kings Canyon National Park, on the edge of Sierra National Forest, the paved road to the reservoir is not recommended for persons with nervous conditions.
 It’s called Black Rock Road.
-It’s 11 miles long.
+It’s 17km (11 miles) long.
 From Fresno, go 47 miles east on CA 180, to Piedra Road, then 17 miles on Trimmer Springs Road to the split at the bridge that crosses the river to Balch Camp.
 Follow Black Rock Road through the PG&E facility and continue on to Black Rock Reservoir.